m-odonovan/PVAOpenAIManager/README.md

 It was created as a result of me having to create Azure Open AI Powered Virtual Agent demo's and PoC solutions regularly, and having to re-create the Power Automate Flow + Prompts each time.
 This allows me to create these now far quicker, by simply defining new "skills/topcs" in a Model Driven Power App.

+Watch the following YouTube recording to understand how this all works and fits together - <TBC>

 ## Features
 Here is a list of core features of the solution